dalibo/pitrery/INSTALL.md

-The backup is stored in the `prod/2013.08.28-11.16.30` diretory of BACKUP_DIR, "prod" being the label defined by BACKUP_LABEL.
+The backup is stored in the `prod/2013.08.28-11.16.30` diretory of `BACKUP_DIR`, "prod" being the label defined by `BACKUP_LABEL`.
 The backup directory is named with the start date and time of the backup.
 The `backup_timestamp` file contains the timestamp value of the stop time of the backup, which is used by the restore action to find the best candidate when restoring to a specific date and time and by the purge action.
 The directory stores the backup label file of PostgreSQL, a tarball of the PGDATA directory, tarballs for each tablespace and the tablespace list with their path.
-Finally, but no shown in the example, a `conf` directory can be created to stored configuration files of the database cluster (`postgresql.conf`, `pg_hba.conf` and `pg_ident.conf`) when they are not located inside PGDATA.
+Finally, but not shown in the example, a `conf` directory can be created to store configuration files of the database cluster (`postgresql.conf`, `pg_hba.conf` and `pg_ident.conf`) when they are not located inside `PGDATA`.

 Notes:
-* Here we have configured archive_xlog to store the WAL files in `prod/xlog` to have them close to the base backups.
+* Here we have configured `archive_xlog` to store the WAL files in `prod/xlog` to have them close to the base backups.
 * When using the `rsync` storage method, tarballs are replaced with directory with the same base name.